Reset All

 Can you help me find an apprentice/trainee?

-Competenz offers a free digital self-service job board makes it easy to create and post your job advert with our step-by-step job ad builder, helping you reach the right candidates.
+Competenz offers a free digital self-service job board which makes it easy to create and post your job advert with our step-by-step job ad builder, helping you reach the right candidates.
+Add link to website

 • Receive applications: When a candidate applies and grants permission, you will automatically be sent their application and CV.